freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-083.md

 ## Description
 <section id='description'>

-Add a `:root` selector to the top of your media query.
-Then redefine all four of the `--building-color` variables to use the value `#000` there.
+Nest three `div` elements within `fb2b` and give them a class of `fb2-window`.
+These will be windows for this section of the building.
 </section>

 ## Instructions